 - 4.1 Corporation Members are in the position of charity trustees and as such owe a fiduciary duty to the College.
 This means that they should show it the highest loyalty and act in good faith in its best interests.
 Each Corporation Member should act honestly, diligently and (subject to the provisions appearing in paragraph 10 of this Code relating to collective responsibility) independently.
 The actions of Corporation Members should promote and protect the good reputation of the College and the trust and confidence of those with whom it deals. - 4.2 Decisions taken by Corporation Members at meetings of the Corporation and its committees must not be for any improper purpose or personal motive.
 Decisions taken must always be for the benefit of the College, its students and staff and other users of the College and must be taken with a view to safeguarding public funds.
-Accordingly, Corporation Members must not be bound in their speaking and voting by mandates given to them by other bodies or persons (including the bodies that elected them). - 4.3 Corporation Members must observe the provisions of the College's Instrument and Articles of Government and in particular the responsibilities given to the Corporation by the College's Articles of Government.
-Those responsibilities, including a list of "reserved" responsibilities which are so important that they must not be delegated, are set out in Appendix 3. - 4.4 Corporation Members should comply with the Terms of Reference and Standing Orders of the Corporation and its committees to ensure that the Corporation conducts itself in an orderly, fair, open and transparent manner.
+Accordingly, Corporation Members must not be bound in their speaking and voting by mandates given to them by other bodies or persons (including the bodies that elected them). - 4.3 Corporation Members must observe the provisions of the College's Instrument and Articles of Government and in particular the duty to give immediate notice to the Governance Professional should they become disqualified from continuing to hold office and also the responsibilities given to the Corporation by the College's Articles of Government.
+Those responsibilities, including a list of "reserved" responsibilities which are so important that they must not be delegated, are set out in Appendix 4 - 4.4 Corporation Members should comply with the Terms of Reference and Standing Orders of the Corporation and its committees to ensure that the Corporation conducts itself in

+- an orderly, fair, open and transparent manner.
 Corporation Members must keep those Standing Orders and terms of reference under periodic review. - 4.5 Corporation Members should also have regard to the different, but complementary, responsibilities given to the Principal as the College's Chief Executive.
 The responsibilities given to the Principal by the College's Articles of Government are set out in Appendix 4.
 Whereas it is the Corporation's function to decide strategic policy and overall direction and to monitor the performance of the Principal and any other senior postholders, it is the Principal and Chief Executive's role to implement the Corporation's decisions, and to manage the College's affairs within the budgets and framework fixed by the Corporation.
-Corporation Members should work together so that the Corporation and the Principal as Chief Executive perform their respective roles effectively.

-4.6 Corporation Members should refer to the Clerk for advice relating to the governance functions which are set out in Appendix 4 and have regard to the Clerk's independent advisory role.
+Corporation Members should work together so that the Corporation and the Principal as Chief Executive perform their respective roles effectively. - 4.6 Corporation Members should refer to the Governance Professional for advice relating to the governance functions which are set out in Appendix 4 and have regard to the Governance Professional's independent advisory role.